AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 ### Formal Knowledge

+* IGCSE's Business Studies: This subject creates a foundation for creating a product that is competitive or better to the existing ones.
+This also allowed me to understand on how to price DataPredict library for commercial uses.

 * A-Levels' Mathematics: This subject allows me to do first derivatives which is one of the A-Levels mathematics' topics.
 However, this don't generally cover derivatives involving matrices and tensors.

+* A-Levels' Physics: While this subject is unrelated to machine learning, it allowed me to explore game development easily due to games have a lot of physics simulation.
+As a result, this indirectly lead me to Roblox game development and eventually made me aware of machine learning technological gap in the Roblox's and Lua's ecosystem.
+Without this subject, I would probably never build DataPredict™ library as this library is built for Roblox and pure Lua.

 * Bachelor's Programming And Algorithms: This subject allows me to understand how pointers work, which is quite common in Lua.
 I also learnt recursion here which is important for creating N-dimensional tensor library, TensorL, where it uses nested Lua tables to represent the tensors.